Court orders interim forfeiture of firm’s N2.7bn

 EFCC Head, Media & Publicity, Wilson Uwujaren, in a press statement, Wednesday in Abuja, said: “Justice Ringim gave the order, following an ex parte application filed by the EFCC.”

-“Moving the application on Friday, September 10, 2021, the prosecution counsel, Chinenye Okezie, told the Court that the money was domiciled in Fidelity Bank Plc account number 5080102755.
+He said, “Moving the application on Friday, September 10, 2021, the prosecution counsel, Chinenye Okezie, told the court that the money was domiciled in Fidelity Bank Plc account number 5080102755.

 “Okezie also sought the forfeiture of a black bulletproof Audi Model ABL W12 Quatro with registration number BDG529GJ traced to Spiralfoss Limited.